Cre8iveSota/SpaceDefender/Assets/ReadMe.md

 # ToDo

 - [x]change the image of astroide
-- to rotate and change the scale ranomly for astroide
+- [x]to rotate and change the scale ranomly for astroide
 - [x]to explode when the astroide broke

-  - sound
+  - [x]sound

 - change the normale button UI
-- player's animation
+- [x]player's animation
+  - [x] Player's trail
-- when the enemy destroy, it makes explode
+- [x]when the enemy destroy, it makes explode
-- take the music depends on player HP and enemy
-- take the music for skill choose
-- when the game cleared, it need a text for explain the point
+- [x]when the game cleared, it need a text for explain the point
 - when the scene change, the game display change the feed out
-- to save the point and time as a top record

 # I used the fowwling external assets